ECB willing to act fast to boost inflation, says Draghi

 The ECB has bought 60 billion euros ($64 billion) a month of mostly government bonds since March to help revive inflation, but prices rose just 0.1 percent in October.

-Draghi defended the ECB's quantitative easing (QE) asset purchase program, noting it had brought down borrowing costs for euro zone companies.
+Draghi defended the ECB's quantitative easing (QE) asset purchase programme, noting it had brought down borrowing costs for euro zone companies.

 He said the scheme could be expanded and extended and its composition changed to provide further stimulus while the deposit rate could be cut again to boost the impact of QE.